 3. Statements will contain contact information regarding inquiries for financial assistance and budget payments.

 4. Patient accounts may be sent to a collection agency for unpaid balances greater than 120 days and the patient has not applied for financial assistance.

-5. Credit bureau reporting can begin for unpaid balances greater than 240 days or for incomplete financial assistance applications.
+5. Credit bureau reporting may begin for unpaid balances greater than 240 days or for incomplete financial assistance applications.

 D. Applicants may qualify for financial assistance under the following circumstances.